enso-org/ide/docs/connections.md

 in non-pattern context.
 Pattern context is introduced locally by certain language constructs:  `=`, `:` and `->` operators (i.e. definition bindings, signature type ascription and lambdas).

-Each usage of a variable name (identifier starting with a lower case letter) actually binds this identifier with whatever it is being matched to.
+Indide pattern context each usage of a variable name (identifier starting with a lower case letter) actually binds this identifier with whatever it is being matched to.
 The bound identifier is visible and usable within the target scope.

 // TODO are operator identifiers bindable?
 Likely they require special rules.